microjustice-logo-light

 SDG 16: LEAVING NO ONE BEHIND

-Both the Legal Rights’ Protection Barometar and the Digital Legal Aid Platform contribute to achieving Sustainable Development Goal 16 as set by the United Nations: ‘promoting peaceful and inclusive societies for sustainable development. by providing acces to justice for all and building effective, accountable and inclusive instituion at all levels.’
+Both the Legal Rights Protection Barometer and the Digital Legal Aid Platform contribute to achieving Sustainable Development Goal 16 as set by the United Nations: ‘promoting peaceful and inclusive societies for sustainable development. by providing access to justice for all and building effective, accountable and inclusive institution at all levels.’

 Alignment al our ambition with the UN Sustainable Development Goals

-Start campaign to promote Universal Access to Legal Protection with the roll out of the Legal Protection Barometer and Legal Protection Platform globally
+Campaign started to promote Universal Access to Legal Aid and Legal Rights Protection for all, with the roll out of the Legal Rights Protection Barometer and the Digital Legal Aid Platform globally

-Legal Protection Barometer and Legal Protection Platform method developed and tested in Serbia, Kenya and Bolivia
+Legal Rights Protection Barometer and Digital Legal Aid Platform method developed and tested in Serbia, Kenya and Bolivia

-Global Legal Protection Program launched Publication Microjustice Methodology Handbook & Microjustice Handbook for Humanitarian Crisis
+Global Legal Rights Protection Program is launched Publication of the Microjustice Methodology Handbook & Microjustice Handbook for Humanitarian Crisis

 + Humanitarian Innovation Fund awards Microjustice